alphagov/reliability-engineering/source/documentation/github/access-github-alphagov.md

 It’s the individual teams’ responsibility to grant that user access to relevant GDS [GitHub teams][].

-Once setup is completed, staff can access GDS resources on https://github.com or via the command-line.
+Once setup is completed, staff can access GDS resources on [GitHub][] or via the command-line.

 [GitHub]: https://www.github.com/